 For a small island in the Dee Estuary, Hilbre has a surprisingly rich history.
 People have been coming here for over a thousand years, drawn by the same things that bring visitors today: its position at the edge of the land, its wildlife, and its wild beauty.
+The island sits off the coast of West Kirby on the Wirral peninsula, and its story is woven into the history of the whole region.

 Where the Name Comes From